Project Opportunity - Logo

 Those who served in Iraq, Afghanistan or both had an unemployment rate just under 11 percent, while those who served elsewhere had a rate of 11.3 percent in August 2012, according to the U.S. Bureau of Labor Statistics.

-With Project Opportunity, participants will have weekly sessions that teach them about developing marketing plans, funding, networking and social media.
+With Project OpportunitySM, participants will have weekly sessions that teach them about developing marketing plans, funding, networking and social media.
 The plan is for them to start out with their own business plans and fine tune them over the course of the program.

 By their completion in November, they will be able to move onto the next stages of launching their venture.